 Ohio’s transportation system is essential to keeping and creating jobs.
 With a mission to provide easy movement of people and goods from place to place, the Ohio Department of Transportation (ODOT) is responsible for maintaining one of the largest transportation networks in the nation.

 The OPWC provides financing for local public infrastructure improvements through both the State Capital Improvement Program (SCIP) and the Local Transportation Improvement Program (LTIP).
 SCIP is a grant/loan program for roads, bridges, water supply, wastewater treatment, storm water collection, and solid waste disposal.
 LTIP is a grant for roads and bridges only.

 The Ohio Development Services Agency is committed to creating jobs and building strong communities, while ensuring accountability and transparency of taxpayer money and exceptional customer service.

 USDA provides leadership on food, agriculture, natural resources, rural development, nutrition, and related issues based on public policy, the best available science and effective management.

-The Development District Association of Appalachia (DDAA) is a membership organization of the 73 Local Development Districts (LDD) serving the 420 counties of the Appalachia Region.
-OVRDC is one of four LDD organizations serving the
+The Development District Association of Appalachia (DDAA) is a membership organization of 73 Local Development Districts (LDD) serving the 420 counties of the Appalachia Region.
+There are four LDD organizations serving the Appalachia Region of Ohio:

 Buckeye Hills Regional Council helps local communities work cooperatively to improve the region.
-A voluntary organization of local government political subdivisions, Buckeye Hills serves eight counties securing financial resources to translate ideas into action.
-(Athens, Hocking, Meigs, Monroe, Morgan, Noble, Perry & Washington)
+A voluntary organization of local government political subdivisions, Buckeye Hills serves eight counties securing financial resources to translate ideas into action in Athens, Hocking, Meigs, Monroe, Morgan, Noble, Perry and Washington Counties.

 Eastgate Regional Council